Aaditiiiii/Aaditiiiii/README.md

 - SQL for Data Analytics
 - Python for Data Analysis
 - Advanced DAX & Power BI Best Practices
-- Preparing for Microsoft PL-300 Certification
+- Preparing for PL-300: Microsoft Power BI Data Analyst Certification

+## 💼 Open to Opportunities

+I'm actively seeking Data Analyst or Power BI Developer opportunities where I can apply my analytical and visualization skills while continuing to learn and grow.

 ## 🤝 Connect with Me